evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ## User Interface and Control

-The control interface for this EV model includes an intuitive combination of buttons, stalks, and screens, providing a seamless and user-friendly interaction experience.
+The control interface for the Audi SQ6 e-tron combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Audi SQ6 e-tron features twin screens on a shared curved frame partially integrated into the dashboard.
 Additionally, an optional [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) is available for the passenger.